EmeraldTechnopath/Em_Divider_Template/README.md

 What you need: BG3 Modder's Multitool, and a code editor (VS Code or Notepad++)

-How to use it: Download the zip.
+How to use it: Click the green Code button and Download ZIP.
 Extract the folder somewhere so you can edit the files.
 Once you find the parent folder called Em_Divider_Template, copy that folder out to somewhere else.
 This folder and its contents are all you'll need for the divider.

 Change both folders called Em_Divider_Template to something unique to avoid clashes.
 (Remember this folder name because you will need it later.)